Flashforge AD5X: Multi-Color FDM 3D Printer with High-Speed Printing and Auto Leveling

 • USB flash drive slot for standalone printing (FAT32 format supported)

-Flashforge AD5X 3D printer back view with labeled features: spool holders, IFS, 4-in-1 filament tube, belt tension screws, waste outlet, ports, branding.
+Flashforge AD5X rear view with labeled features: 4-in-1 filament guide tube, spool holders, Ethernet port, belt tension screw, power and waste ports.

 The AD5X integrates with Orca-Flashforge and Flash Maker software.
 During setup, users connect to Wi-Fi and link their Flash Maker account by scanning a QR code on the screen.
 This enables remote print control, job monitoring, and multi-printer management from desktop or mobile devices — ideal for home, office, or classroom use.